Siamese Cat Books for Adults - Novels, Short Stories, True Stories, Cozy Mysteries, New Books, and More...

 Tia Maria has a wonderful life and enjoys the freedom of her mountain home, but events take a frightening turn when she is abducted by kidnappers.

-Narrated by Tia Maria herself, the novel is fictional but has a basis in truth, as Tia Maria's owners did emigrate to the island, and some of the incidents described did actually happen.
+Narrated by Tia Maria herself, the novel is fictional but has a basis in truth, as Tia Maria's owners did emigrate to the island, and some of the incidents described really happened.

 Moon Diamonds (Madeleine Purslow)